 Are teachers required to join?

-Teachers of students selected for the course are free to join us for lessons if you'd like, but you are not required to do so.
+No, but teachers of students selected for the course are free to join us for lessons if you'd like!

 Can Secondary 4 or JC students join the course?

 We've been taking in mostly Sec 1-3 students, and have customised the schedule to best fit this group.
 We can review other students on a case-by-case basis, but we generally caution students from other levels because of the fairly intensive commitment required, some of which overlaps with major exams at other levels (e.g. O-level students would miss a good number of classes in October, and JC1 students may not be able to attend the September holiday classes due to promos, or some Oct/Nov classes due to PW).

 That said, you can take a look at the schedule on the application page, and decide if you can commit to the required number of sessions before applying.